ivanKispaj/VKAppUIKit/README.md

 <p align="center">This is a training project.
 It worked out interaction with VK Api, Patterns, GCD, PromiseKit, Operation, animations, UIKit...</p>

-<p align="center"> At the moment, work on the proposal is suspended because there is not enough time.
-There are still a lot of improvements to be made.
-At the moment , the forces are thrown at writing VK App applications on Swift UI .
-(It is partially written and is currently being translated to a batch approach)</p>
+<p align="center"> At the moment, work on the proposal has been suspended due to lack of time.
+There is still much to improve.
+At the moment, the forces are thrown at writing VK App applications on Swift UI.
+(It is partially written and currently divided into packages )</p>

+<h3> Preview </h3>